-$$\mathbb{P}(\Omega) = 1$$
+$$\mathbb{P}(\Omega) = 1.$$

 There is nothing special about the constant 1 here: we could have set it to any positive number and built a theory of probability around it.
-Historically using 1 seemed most natural to mathematicians, and so 1 is used as the total probability constant by everyone today.
+Historically, using 1 as the total probability seemed most natural to mathematicians, and so 1 is used as the total probability constant by everyone today.